floesche/neuView/docs/user-guide.md

 #### Usage Example

 **Configuration Example** - `config.yaml`:
-Dataset aliases like `male-cns:v0.9` automatically resolve to appropriate adapters (CNS in this case).
+Dataset aliases like `male-cns:latest` automatically resolve to appropriate adapters (CNS in this case).
 See configuration reference for complete examples.

 This configuration will work seamlessly without any warnings.
 The system automatically:
-- Recognizes `male-cns:v0.9` as a CNS dataset
+- Recognizes `male-cns:latest` as a CNS dataset
 - Uses the appropriate CNS adapter
 - Handles all CNS-specific database queries correctly